thecredibleway/thecredibleway-com/docs/bible/why-the-bible-still-matters.md

 toc_min_heading_level: 2
 toc_max_heading_level: 4
 title: Why the Bible Still Matters
-description: Why the Bible Still Matters - The Bible remains deeply relevant today, offering timeless wisdom, moral clarity, and hope in an uncertain world.
-It transforms lives, guides decisions, and answers humanity's deepest questions about purpose and existence.
+description: Why the Bible Still Matters - The Bible remains deeply relevant today, offering timeless wisdom, moral clarity and hope in an uncertain world.
+It transforms lives, guides decisions and answers humanity's deepest questions about purpose and existence.
 keywords: ["Why the Bible Still Matters","Is the bible outdated","Is the bible relevant","Is the bible an old book","experience God now","Bible relevance today","modern Bible impact","timeless truth","Scripture and daily life","biblical guidance","faith in modern times","moral clarity","personal transformation","spiritual truth","Bible and culture today"]
 ---